nnifemi/nnifemi/README.md

 ## 📫 Contact Me

-- Email: [Your Email Address]
 - 📞 Contact: +1 (431)-338-9963
 - 📧 Email: odeyeminifemi@icloud.com
 Feel free to reach out if you have any questions, collaborations, or just want to chat!

-## 🙏 Thanks for visiting!
+## 🙏🏾 Thanks for visiting!

 Thank you for taking the time to explore my GitHub profile.
-If you find any of my projects interesting or useful, don't forget to give them a ⭐️.
-Your support means a lot to me!
+If you find any of my projects interesting, make sure to give them a ⭐️.
+Thank you!